Infineon/connected-home-optiga-trust/README.md

 pi@raspberrypi:~/connectedhomeip$ out/pi/tests/CHIPCryptoPALTest
 ```

 If all tests show "PASSED" the SW crypto has passed tests.
-Now insert the OPTIGA-M HW crypto.
+A sample output is provided in *SWTestPassOutput.txt*

+The next section shows how to insert the OPTIGA-M drivers and tests into the CHIP codebase.

 ## 6 - Insert the IFX OPTIGA-M Directory structure
 ```console